-Total deferred inflows includes differences in expected and actual expense, and net difference between projected and actual earnings on pension plan investments,.
+Total deferred inflows includes differences in expected and actual expense, and net difference between projected and actual earnings on pension plan investments.

-The \$6,629 reported as deferred outflows of resources related to pensions, resulting from the District's contributions to the County's plan subsequent to the measurement date, will be recognized as a reduction of the net pension liability in the year ended June 30, 2017.
+The deferred outflows of resources related to pensions, resulting from the CSA's contributions to the plan subsequent to the measurement date of \$18,341, will be recognized as a reduction of the net pension liability in the following year.
+Other amounts reported as deferred outflows and deferred inflows of resources related to pensions will be recognized in future pension expense as follows: